rails/rails/guides/source/form_helpers.md

 resources :articles
 ```

 TIP: Declaring a resource has a number of side-affects.
-See "Rails Routing From the Outside In":routing.html#resource-routing-the-rails-default for more information on setting up and using resources.
+See [Rails Routing From the Outside In](routing.html#resource-routing-the-rails-default) for more information on setting up and using resources.

 When dealing with RESTful resources, calls to `form_for` can get significantly easier if you rely on *record identification*.
 In short, you can just pass the model instance and have Rails figure out model name and the rest: